BenjinYap/library-management-system/STRUCTURE.md

 The backend exposes the following API routes:

 - **GET /api/books** - Get all books that are available for checkout (returns books with at least one available copy)
-- **GET /api/books/borrowed?userId={id}** - Get all borrowed books for a user (requires userId query parameter, returns array of borrowed books with title, author, and borrowed datetime)
+- **GET /api/books/borrowed?userId={id}** - Get all borrowed books for a user (requires userId query parameter, returns array of borrowed books with title, author, and borrowed datetime from BookCopy.borrowedDatetime)
-- **GET /api/books/:bookId/borrowed-info?userId={id}** - Get borrowed book details with borrowed datetime (requires userId query parameter, returns book details and borrowed datetime for a specific borrowed book)
+- **GET /api/books/:bookId/borrowed-info?userId={id}** - Get borrowed book details with borrowed datetime (requires userId query parameter, returns book details and borrowed datetime from BookCopy.borrowedDatetime for a specific borrowed book)
-- **POST /api/checkout** - Checkout a single book copy (requires bookId and userId in request body, handles race conditions at SQL level, validates user doesn't already have a copy of that specific book checked out)
+- **POST /api/checkout** - Checkout a single book copy (requires bookId and userId in request body, handles race conditions at SQL level, validates user doesn't already have a copy of that specific book checked out, sets BookCopy.borrowedDatetime)
-- **POST /api/return** - Return a single book copy (requires bookId and userId in request body, handles race conditions at SQL level, ensures row was actually updated)
+- **POST /api/return** - Return a single book copy (requires bookId and userId in request body, handles race conditions at SQL level, ensures row was actually updated, clears BookCopy.borrowedDatetime)
 - **GET /api/user/:id** - Get user information by ID (returns user's id and fullName)

 Base URL: `http://localhost:3001`